tartansandal/bash-completion-recipe/README.md

 **Problem 9:**

-Does the use expect or care that other completion code is being loaded even though the environment is not active?
+> Does the use expect or care that other completion code is being loaded even though the
+> environment is not active?

+I think some might care, but they are operating outside of the standard practice so we should leave it up to them to decide and source the appropriate bits.

 ### Conclusion